NormanLo4319/Panel_Data_Analysis_in_Python/README.md

 # Panel_Data_Analysis_in_Python
-This repository covers the topics of panel data analysis using Python.
+This repository covers the topics of panel data analysis in Python.

 ## Contents: